I love satire

 Great satire is when you can't tell that the author is extracting the urine.
 Good job!

 The amount of floating ice in the Arctic's Bering Sea - which had long been expected to retreat disastrously by climate-Cassandra organisations such as Greenpeace - reached all-time record high levels last month, according to US researchers monitoring the area using satellites.
-The US National Snow and Ice Data Center announced …
+The US National Snow and Ice Data Center …

 Great satire is when you can't tell that the author is extracting the urine.
 Good job!